Leaving work to care for someone

 If you don't want to become a carer

 You could talk to family and friends to see if anyone else can take on the caring role.
-Or if the person you care for is assessed as needing care, your local Health and Social Care (HSC) Trust has a duty to provide it.
-The type and regularity of care will be determined by your trust.
-You may find that some of the care is provided and you will have to pay for the rest.
+If the person you care for is assessed as needing care, the local health and social care (HSC) Trust has a duty to provide it.
+The Trust determines the type and regularity of care.
+You may find that some of the care is provided and you need to pay for the rest.